 How to Draw a Wolverine Step-by-Step

 The wolverine is a vicious and tenacious animal.
-Despite its relative size, the wolverine is a fierce fighter and can drive off...
+Despite its relatively small size, the wolverine is a fierce fighter and can drive...

 How to Identify Wolverine Tracks